k0nsl/phpbb-contact-page/README.md

 To your "overall_header.html" file (located in your theme's template directory).

 That's it, you're done.
 You can now put a link to "contact.php" in your forum navigation.
 I'd probably advice adding some sort of anti-spam code to this or only make it available to registered members.
+Right now, I actually made a small change with regard to my above advice.
+In the template "contact_body.html" I make this available only to logged in users.
+I only needed something like this quick & rough - and it works for that purpose!

+If somebody know of a better solution, please contribute your code and I'll add the changes.